SpinGo/blog/SpinGo-Scala-Choice/blog.md

 We'd also felt it was time to switch our paradigm to that of rich-client / API for our applications; so, we also wanted a language which had great library support for writing JSON webservices.

 We most deeply considered moving to `Ruby`, `Clojure`, `Go`, `Python`, or `Haskell`.
 These are all fine choices, and companies have built great software in each of them.
-In the end, `Scala` stood out as the clear as the language that aligned best with our goals.
+In the end, `Scala` stood out as the language that aligned best with our goals.

 # What would you report about your experience with Scala?